 - Never ride side by side with another bicyclist on winding roads - oncoming traffic cutting corners is a common hazard.

-- Never take your eyes off the road, potholes and/or gravel are other common hazards - stop if you want to admire the scenery.
+- Never take your eyes off the road, potholes and/or gravel or other common hazards - stop if you want to admire the scenery.

 - Make sure that at least one change of clothing and your valuables stay dry even in a torrential or prolonged rain.